mrprofessor/rudra.dev/content/keyboards/data_general_6312_k.md

 ## Verdict {#verdict}

 At the time of writing, this board is one the favourites in my collection.
-I love the travel of the switch, the case acoustics, quality keycaps and those huge bezels.
+I love the switch-travel, the case acoustics, quality keycaps and those huge bezels.